GirlInPurple/Py-Packer/README.md

 ## Known Issues

-- Due to OS limitations, you cant have 2 of the same "data" folder without manualy creating it.
-The current fix is adding "_0" to the file name, but it requries you to go into the files and edit the folder names manually.
+- Due to OS limitations, you cant have 2 of the same "data" folder without manually creating it.
+The current fix is adding "_0" to the file name, but it requires you to go into the files and edit the folder names manually.
 - This project will not work on most - if not all - Linux distros.
 Porting it over to Linux/OSX is in the plans, but quite far off due to the console based nature of this program.

 ## First Startup